-The practice complies with the Isle of Man Data Protection Act 2002 and access to medical records legislation.
+The practice complies with the new General Data Protection Regulations and access to medical records legislation.
 Identifiable information about you will be shared with others in the following circumstances:

 - To provide further medical treatment for you e.g. from district nurses and hospital services.

 - To help you get other services e.g. from the social work department.
 This requires your consent.

 - When we have a duty to others e.g. in child protection cases anonymised patient information will also be used at local and national level to help the Health Board and Government plan services e.g. for diabetic care.

 If you do not wish anonymous information about you to be used in such a way, please let us know.